An Exercise in Independence

 “Greetings Apartment Renter!

 Boy, do we have a surprise for you!
 A motley crew of men will be arriving tomorrow to take your perfectly good windows, and replace them unnecessarily with new ones!
 Get your shit off the walls and hide anything you don’t want stolen!
-This is why we insisted you purchase renter’s insurance when you signed the lease!
+This is why we insisted that you purchase renter’s insurance when you signed the lease!
 Also, we scheduled this endeavor to take place during the exact hours that you work!
 You’re welcome!

 The Apartment People